QR code design

 Select level H when adding a logo so the QR code can recover from the covered center area.

-Use SVG, PDF, or EPS for print artwork and PNG or JPG for quick digital publishing.
+Use SVG, PDF, or EPS for artwork that will be resized, and PNG, JPG, or WebP for quick digital publishing.

 |---|---|---|